MeoNguOfficial/v0-game-hung-bong/README.md

 **Catch Master** is a reflex-based arcade game where players control a paddle to catch falling balls in real time.
 The game starts simple but gradually increases in speed, difficulty, and risk, pushing the player’s reaction time and precision.
-In this version, the source code has undergone a major architectural overhaul to ensure absolute smoothness and future scalability:
-- Optimize Gameplay and diversity game mode
-- Remake Stats
-- Add more Skins
-- Update transition: Full, Min, None
--

 Design goals:
 - Easy to play, hard to master